 I am an Assistant Professor of Comparative Politics in the Department of International Affairs at the University of Georgia.
-I study political order, violence, and democratization with an empirical focus in Sub-Saharan Africa.
-My book project examines the relationship between democracy and state-building through the lens of government strategies toward armed groups.
+I study political order, violence, armed politics, and democratization with an empirical focus in sub-Saharan Africa.
+My book project, How Democracy Shapes State-Building: Elections and Armed Groups in Africa, examines how the demands of multi-party competition shape the state’s control over violence by studying different government strategies toward armed groups.
 In related work, I explore electoral violence, non-state welfare, political participation, and the political economy of development.

 For more information, please click on the links above.